Nihilus888/IBull/README.md

 As this project has a deadline of 3 weeks and with other busy life commitments such as deploying another full stack application with Python Flask and learning about Data structures and Algorithms, managing time was imperative and paramount to ensure that this project remains working.
 Most of my other friends decided to separate their projects into two repositories and deploy both the frontend and the backend seperately, however I decided to try a single monolithic repository by deploying my front end on netifly and my back end on heroku.
 Learning React JS deeper and how to use Material UI was not easy as most of the time while trying to implement it, I was always faced with a blank white screen and multiple errors coming out of the console.

  My ultimate dream for this project was to use Machine Learning and my limited knowledge of Data Science and math to predict the stock prices while also creating a full stack application.
 As disheartening as it was, the thrill of fixing it and seeing whatever you wanted to be at the frontend trounced any feeling of defeat or failure that came up previously.
 Unfortunately I tried to use Brain.js to run neural networks to predict stock prices, but it did not work out as it crashed my backend Heroku very last minute and all other Javascript machine learning frameworks fail to run.
 With very little time left remaining, I pulled out my university math notes and use math to code out my Linear Regression algorithm to predict the trend of the stock price sometime in the near future.
+There was some issue with the general sorting function of Javascript so I decided to learn a new algorithm called Bucketsort and implement it as a sorting function to use for my Linear Regression equation.

 ## Things that I will do more if I had more time